tallyon/facebook-auth/README.md

 node server.js --sendTokenUrl=localhost:3001/token --redirectUrl=google.pl:80/
 ```
 This will start facebook authorization server that will listen on localhost:3000/auth and redirect to facebook auth dialog.
-Upon successfull authorization server will POST the json token to 'sendTokenUrl' with body:
+Upon successful authorization server will POST the json token to 'sendTokenUrl' with body:

 ```json
 {